amboxer21/Insertable/README.md

 # Insertable
 Convert a MySQL select query into a chain of insertable mysql commands.
-This is helpful when you want to replicate production data in your development environment but don't want to either: create fake data manually, or load and or dump MySQL tables or databases. ...or you can just use the mysqldump --where switch(command line option) to replicate what this program does. 😂
+This is helpful when you want to replicate production data in your development environment but don't want to either: create fake data manually, or load and or dump MySQL tables or databases. ...or you can just use the mysqldump --where switch(command line option) to replicate what this program does.
+Eventhough this only took me a single night after work to write, realizing that what I wrote is already a feature of mysqldump has left me feeling a mixture of a little embarrassment and mostly amused. 😂

 ---